 The National Research Council issued A Framework for K-12 Science Education (2012), succinctly laying out an expectation for high school graduates that we have adopted as the vision for science education in Wisconsin: “[By] the end of 12th grade, all students have some appreciation of the beauty and wonder of science; possess sufficient knowledge of science and engineering to engage in public discussions on related issues; are careful consumers of scientific and technological information related to their everyday lives; are able to continue to learn about science outside school; and have the skills to enter careers of their choice, including (but not limited to) careers in science, engineering, and technology.”
 Educators should work with their colleagues and communities to create their own visions for science education based on their unique contexts.

-- Science Assessment - provides resources for effective classroom science assessment aligned to the NGSS, strategies for creating strategic systems of assessment, and details about our state assessment system
+- Science Assessment - provides the latest news and resources related to the state Forward Exam, effective classroom science assessment aligned to the WSS (and NGSS), and strategies for creating strategic systems of assessment

-- Science Standards - page provides links to the standards as well as appendices to support implementation
+- Science Standards - provides links to the 2017 Wisconsin Standards for Science, as well as resources to support implementation

 - Statewide STEM Professional Development Calendar - includes all STEM subjects, can be filtered by science, math, engineering, student opportunities, etc.